Geometric realizations and duality for Dahmen-Micchelli modules and De Concini-Procesi-Vergne modules: Recalls on Representation Theory and Combinatorics

 Let $\mathcal{C}[\Gamma]$ be the space of $\Z$-valued functions on $\Gamma$.
 On this space every element $a\in\Gamma$ acts as the translation $\tau_{a}$; this extends to an action of $R(G)$.
 We define the difference operator $\nabla_a=1-\tau_a$, i.e.:

 Let $X=[a_1, \dots, a_n]$ be a finite list of elements of $\Gamma$.
-We will always assume that $rk (X)=rk(\Gamma)$, and that none of the elements of $X$ is zero in $V$ (otherwise, it is simple to reduce to this case).
+We will always assume that $rk (X)=rk(\Gamma)$, and that none of the elements of $X$ is zero (otherwise, it is simple to reduce to this case).

 Following \cite{DPV1}, we say that a linear subspace $\underline{s}\subseteq V$ is \textit{rational} if it is spanned by elements of $X$; we denote by $\rx$ the set of all rational subspaces.
-With a little abuse of notation, we will indicate by $\underline{s}$ both the linear subspace of $V$ and the sublattice of $\Gamma$ generated by the same elements.
+With a little abuse of notation, we will indicate by $\underline{s}$ both a linear subspace of $V$ and the list of elements of $X$ that belong to such subspace.